Local Secrets: 19 Unique Things to Do in Cabo San Lucas

 With Cabo being by the sea, shrimp and fish tacos are especially popular.

-Now, it may not be one of the most unique things to do in Cabo San Lucas.
+Now, it may not be one of the most unique Cabo experiences.

 But joining a taco tasting tour will introduce you to the best places in Cabo for great tacos and give you a deeper insight into what’s good to eat here.
-(Plus, this walking tour is loads of fun and you’ll meet like-minded taco lovers too.)
+(Plus, this walking tour is loads of fun and you’ll meet like-minded taco lovers too!)

-It’s actually a bit of a travel hack: Take the tour early on in your trip and you’ll know where you’ll want to return to!
+Take this tour early in your trip, and you’ll know where to go back to!

-13) Take a rescue dog for a walk
+14) Take a rescue dog for a walk

 The Los Cabos Humane Society runs a local dog refuge that would love you to volunteer to take a rescue dog out for a walk.
-Non-touristy things to do in Cabo don’t get much cuter (or fuzzier) than this.
+Non-touristy things to do in Cabo San Lucas don’t get much cuter (or fuzzier) than this.

-If you’re a cat person, there are also opening times when you can go visit the cats to play and cuddle them.
+Not a dog lover?
+Don’t worry.
+If you’re a cat person, there are also opening times when you can go visit the cats to play and cuddle with them.

-14) Go ziplining
+15) Go ziplining

 If you like your trips filled with exhilarating activities, then a Cabo must-do is ziplining.